act65/Jupyter/README.md

 * A collection of ideas to investigate,
 * a series of tutorials in a subject I wanted to learn,
-* and random side-projects.
+* random side-projects.

-Ideally I will migrate these over to my blog when they are; succinct, clear and comprehensible.
+Ideally I will migrate these over to my blog when they are; coherent, clear and comprehensible, and succinct.

+### TODO

+* Communication protocols
+* Algorithms
+    * SVD
+    * FFT
+    * Matmul
+* Error correction
+* Relationship between cryptography and learning
+*
+*